caochuntu/IPSN2018_guizu/README.md

 # Walkway Discovery from Large Scale Crowdsensing
 --------------------------------------------------

-Source code of IPSN 2018 paper "Walkway Discovery from Large Scale Crowdsensing" is shown here and will be updated continuously.
+Source code of IPSN 2018 paper "Walkway Discovery from Large Scale Crowdsensing" is shown here.
 --------------------------------------------------

 **There are three parts in our code:**